pvcraven/networking-down-under-book/source/chapter_08/chapter_08.rst

    Using ACK Packets

-What happens if the data doesn't arrive?
-Figure 8-3 shows that if the data packet doesn't arrive, eventually the sender will time out waiting for the ACK, and resend the data.
+What happens if the data doesn't arrive? :numref:`window_one_loss` shows that if the data packet doesn't arrive, eventually the sender will time out waiting for the ACK, and resend the data.
 The longer the timeout, the slower it takes to recognize we are missing a packet and start transmitting data